arangodb/docs/3.11/foxx-reference-modules-queues.md

 );
 ```

-Here's an example of a job that will be executed every 5 seconds until tomorrow:
+Here's an example of a job that is executed every 5 seconds until tomorrow:

 ```js
 'use strict';